 You enter the gym, scan the area, flex a couple of times in the mirror, and then proceed to the bench press.
-The guys beside you are lifting pretty heavy so you think to yourself, “Eh, 135 pounds should be a good warm up!”
+The guys beside you are lifting pretty heavy so you think to yourself, “Eh, 135 pounds should be a good warm-up!”
 You get to rep number 7, start to struggle a bit, and rack it.
 Hopping up and swinging your arms for a quick stretch you realize that you have started with way too much weight but no turning back now because you don’t want other people to think you don’t know what you’re doing.

 Sign up for your first free workout!

 Consistency is the key to our results.
-The weeks that we struggle, reflect and see what you could have done differently then learn to make the adjustments needed.
+In the weeks that you struggle, reflect and see what you could have done differently then learn to make the adjustments needed.
 Our ego can also get in the way of learning.
 When people have been lifting for a long time, competing, or have achieved decent results, they often think that they know everything there is to know and become very dismissive of new ideas and criticism.
 This is the egos doing and it can be detrimental to progress and improvement.
 When people invest a lot of time into a way of training, or a method, it’s hard to admit that there is a better way to do it or that you have been wrong.
 Sure you might have achieved good results in either size or strength doing it that way, but what if there was a way to get even better results?
 Or, what if you could have got the same results in half the time?
-The ego can stop you improving and learning.
-Just because you’ve been doing something for a long time or invested a lot into a particular protocol, don’t let the ego stop you admitting you were wrong and continue to learn.
+The ego can stop you from improving and learning.
+Just because you’ve been doing something for a long time or invested a lot into a particular protocol, don’t let the ego stop you from admitting you were wrong and continue to learn.
 People get extremely stagnant in the gym and don’t make progress for years.
 A lot of the time this is because they already think they have it all figured out.
-They have achieved results in the past and ego stops them making progress by accepting new ideas or criticisms.
+They have achieved results in the past and ego stops them from making progress by accepting new ideas or criticisms.

 You see these people dishing out advice to anyone who will listen doing the same workout, year after year, same weight, same size.
 Don’t be that guy or gal.
 Your ego can be your biggest enemy.
-It can cloud your results, stop you from learning, and even cause short term and long term injuries.
+It can cloud your results, stop you from learning, and even cause short-term and long-term injuries.
 Take the time to make a plan so that you can achieve your goals.
 Social media will always be around and we choose to let it have a positive or negative effect on our lives.
 You choose your outcome.
 Leave your ego at the door to give you the best chance at succeeding in fitness.